nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given student index is invalid.

     * 3a1.
-Tuteez informs user of invalid student index
+System informs user of invalid student index

     Use case resumes at step 3.

 * 3b.
 The given remark is invalid.

     * 3b1.
-Tuteez informs user of invalid remark.
+System informs user of invalid remark.

     Use case resumes at step 3.

 * 3c.
 The given command format is invalid.

     * 3c1.
-Tuteez informs user of invalid command format.
+System informs user of invalid command format.

     Use case resumes at step 3.